Dynamical System of Scalar Field from 2-Dimension to 3-D and its Cosmological Implication: Introduction

 \section{Introduction}

 Scalar field models have played a vital role in cosmological theoretical studies in nearly half a century.
 Those assumed scalar fields appeared in different cosmological research aspects to settle different cosmological problems \cite{1}, such as to drive inflation, to explain a time variable cosmological $'$constant$'$ and so on.
-The scalar fields have played another important essential role in the past nearly fifteen years as a candidate of dark energy after the discovery of the accelerating expansion of universe.
+After the discovery of the accelerating expansion of universe, scalar fields have played another important essential role as a candidate of dark energy .
 There are so many phenomenological dark energy models of scalar fields, such as quintessence, phantom, quintom and the scalar fields with non-canonical kinetic energy term (for a review, see\cite{2,3}).